World of Warcraft: Warlords of Draenor

-World of Warcraft: Warlords of Draenor is the fifth expansion set to the massively multiplayer online role-playing game (MMORPG) World of Warcraft, following Mists of Pandaria.
+World of Warcraft: Warlords of Draenor is the fifth expansion set for the massively multiplayer online role-playing game (MMORPG) World of Warcraft, following Mists of Pandaria.
 It was announced on November 8, 2013 at BlizzCon 2013.
 The expansion was released on November 13, 2014.

 The expansion raised the existing level cap from 90 to 100 and introduced player-built, upgradeable garrisons.
 Most of the player models were updated to have more detailed textures, animations and facial expressions, thus increasing the system requirements of the game.